pack141b_logo

 ARROW OF LIGHT DEN LEADERSHIP

-George Evans Michael Herndon
+George Evans Brandon Hedrick

 Our Arrow Of Light den meets the second and fourth Mondays of each month at 7:00 p.m. in the Scout Room.
 (The Scout Room is in the basement of the Literacy Volunteers Of America building across the street from the Dollar General Market in downtown Christiansburg at the corner of West Main and Dunkley Streets.)